 The last classification for the Callaway golf club is called the Putters.
 The Putters have two models in its classification which are Callaway golf I-Trax Putter and tour Blue.

 The classification and models of Callaway Gold Club mentioned above are the ones that the firm manufactures.
-All of these models were made in lieu, with science, research, and practice.
+All of these models were made in lieu, of science, research, and practice.
 All of these models are worth a try and who knows?
 You might be the next Tiger Woods in the world of golf.

 Best Golf Drivers